🇯🇵 Tax Free in Japan: The Complete Guide

 Keep your receipts:

 Be sure to keep your receipts, just in case.
-Without the receipt, you may be denied a Customs stamp.
+Without the receipt, you may be denied your tax free at Customs if you need to show your goods.

 Time it right:

-Sometimes it may take a bit of time at the airport to find the Customs and obtain the required Customs stamp.
+Sometimes it may take a bit of time at the airport to find Customs.
 There may be lines as well, so please plan ahead.

 Eligibility

-Not all stores offer immediate tax deductions, so you may need to pay the full price and then claim your tax refund at a designated tax-free counter, typically located within the mall or shopping area where you made your purchase.
+Not all stores offer immediate tax deductions, so you may need to pay the full price and then claim your tax refund at a designated tax free counter, typically located within the mall or shopping area where you made your purchase.
 Be sure to bring your passport for this process.
-It's important to visit the tax-free counter on the same day as your purchase, so plan accordingly.
+It's important to visit the tax free counter on the same day as your purchase, otherwise you will forfeit your refund.
 You'll also need to present your receipt and, if applicable, the card used for the purchase.
 The name on the card and passport must match, and only the person making the purchase can claim the tax exemption.

 Don't be shy to ask for help.